 Alpine is now permitted to use the coveted quality seal on the Flyfit Earplugs.

 The hearing protectors will be put on display in the Red Dot Museum in Essen, among previous winners such as Audi, Apple, BMW and Philips.

 Revolutionary Earplug Model

 Twenty years of experience have allowed Alpine to develop a perfect new earplug model.
-The extremely well thought-out and extensively tested shape of the earplugs provides a natural flat absorption and a great fit.
+The earplugs’ extremely well-thought-out and extensively tested shape provides a natural flat absorption and a great fit.
 Plus the use of a special filter that only blocks the disturbing sounds.

 Alpine Flyfit earplugs have been specifically designed for flying comfort.
 Alpine’s ear plugs do a fantastic job, not only at effectively decreasing the pressure on the eardrums during take-off and landing, but they also provide a great level of noise protection and extreme comfort.

 Ear Store works in close partnership with the world’s leading manufacturers of ear protection and sleep products, to offer the highest quality goods on the market, with many products specifically designed for comfort while travelling.

 Alpine Acoustic Filters™ – Pressure Regulating Earplugs

 Wearing FlyFit earplugs during flying regulates troublesome pressure on the eardrums during takeoff and landing.
 The filters operate like valves and ensure gradual and constant pressure equilibrium between the external environment and the middle ear.
 Thus, the Eustachian tube has sufficient time to acclimatise to pressure variations.